KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 ### Environment variables integration

 Knapsack Pro Core client should understand a few environment variables.
 See example for [`@knapsack-pro/core` environment variables](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/master/src/config/knapsack-pro-env.config.ts).
+Users can define those environment variables in their CI server settings to control the behavior of the Knapsack Pro client.

 * `KNAPSACK_PRO_LOG_LEVEL` - it determines how much debugging info should be produced by the Knapsack Pro client to the output during the runtime of tests.
 The default is `info`.
 If you set the `debug` value then the Knapsack Pro client should show in the output a payload of requests and responses from the Knapsack Pro API.